GateNLP/wpextract/README.md

 - Resolves internal links and media to IDs
 - Automatically parses multilingual sites to create parallel datasets

-> [!NOTE]
-> This software was developed for our EMNLP 2023 paper [_Analysing State-Backed Propaganda Websites: a New Dataset and Linguistic Study_](https://aclanthology.org/2023.emnlp-main.349/).
-The code has been updated since the paper was written; for archival purposes, the precise version used for the study is [available on Zenodo](https://zenodo.org/records/10008086).

 ## Quickstart

-See the [complete documentation](#) for more detailed usage.
+See the [complete documentation](https://gatenlp.github.io/wordpress-site-extractor/) for more detailed usage.

 1. Install with `pipx`
     ```shell-session